Discover Venice Italy

 If you are on a tighter budget then my advice is to stay in one of the outer sestriere (suburbs).

 For an even cheaper hotel you could try the Hotel Abbazia which is also in Cannaregio.
-The Abbazia offers great rates, is well located and well run.

-Walking tours in Venice Italy
+Walking Tours of Venice Italy

 By far the best way of getting around Venice is on foot.
-Venice is not a big city and even if you aren’t much of a walker you should have no trouble making it.
+Venice is not a big city and even if you arenā€™t much of a walker you should have no trouble making it.

 Walking is really the only way you can discover the secret places of Venice.